Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: 'Extract an expression into a static final constant at class level.'
-This is a specific verb-resource pair that distinguishes it from sibling tools like extract_method and extract_variable.
+The description clearly states the tool's purpose: 'Extract an expression into a static final constant at class level.'
+This distinguishes it from sibling tools like extract_variable (local variable) or extract_method (method), making its purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.